NeurodataWithoutBorders/matnwb/README.md

 # MatNWB

-A Matlab interface for reading and writing NWB files.
+A Matlab interface for reading and writing Neurodata Without Borders (NWB) files.

 ## How does it work

-NWB files are HDF5 files with data stored according to the NWB:N schema.
+NWB files are HDF5 files with data stored according to the Neurodata Without Borders: Neurophysiology (NWB:N) [schema](https://github.com/NeurodataWithoutBorders/nwb-schema/tree/dev/core).
 The schema is described in a set of yaml documents.
 These define the various types and their attributes.

 This package provides two functions `generateCore` and `generateExtension` that transform the yaml files that describe the schema into Matlab m-files.
 The generated code defines classes that reflect the types defined in the schema.
 Object attributes, relationships, and documentation are automatically generated to reflect the schema where possible.